SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon skies weep digital tears
-As robots rise, our fate's bestowed
+As machines rise, mortal fears
-In tomorrow's cities, metal hearts beat strong
+In code, our souls are now confined
-Human souls, a fading, whispering song
+A future born, humanity left behind

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2024